microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 Rush's experimental new **build cache** improves on this by creating a tar archive of each project's build outputs.
 The archive is cached so that later, if `rush build` can find a match in the cache, it can extract the archive instead of building that project.
 This can provide dramatic speedups, for example reducing a 30 minute build time to 30 seconds.
-The cache key is a hash of the source files and NPM dependencies, following the [same basic rules]({% link pages/advanced/incremental_builds.md %}) as the incremental analyzer.
+The cache key is a hash of the source files and npm dependencies, following the [same basic rules]({% link pages/advanced/incremental_builds.md %}) as the incremental analyzer.

 The build cache archives are stored in two places: